 |Editions | myCNN | Video | Audio | Headline News Brief | Feedback||

-In July, the FBI told Congress Carnivore is designed to intercept data from the electronic mail of a criminal suspect by monitoring traffic at an Internet service provider.
-EPIC and the American Civil Liberties Union, fearful that its use may violate Fourth Amendment protections against unreasonable search and seizure, want the FBI to spell out how it works.
+In July the FBI told Congress Carnivore is designed to intercept data from the electronic mail of a criminal suspect by monitoring traffic at an Internet service provider.
+EPIC wants the FBI to disclose how it works.

-"Unless the public gets access to relevant information, we will not have a fully informed debate on these issues," he said in a telephone interview Wednesday before the judge granted an emergency hearing on the matter.
+"Unless the public gets access to relevant information, we will not have a fully informed debate on these issues," he said in a telephone interview.

 All other information it sifts through is discarded, Donald Kerr, director of the FBI lab that developed Carnivore, told Congress at a July 24 hearing.

-Some lawmakers suggested the tool may infringe on the Fourth Amendment to the Constitution, which protects Americans from unreasonable search and seizure.
+Some lawmakers suggested the tool might infringe on the Fourth Amendment to the Constitution, which protects Americans from unreasonable search and seizure.

 Copyright 2000 Reuters.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.